matt-harrison/starwars/README.md

 # http-server .

 REFACTOR:
-* make all mutable vars part of a "master" object
-  * move remaining DOM node refs to master object
-  * purge all redundant master args from all classes
+* migrate all mutable vars from classes to master object? (ex. hud.title)
 * move all functions from app to utils? (master as arg?)
-  *
-  * migrate all mutable vars from classes to master object? (ex. hud.title)
 * reimplement kill() as a util?
-  * remove array slots from main loop?
-  * merge looping arrays into one? https://codepen.io/rootbeercomics/pen/XWmEYeo?editors=0012
-  * share common logic across friendlies, enemies, and player as utils (for example)
+* share common logic across friendlies, enemies, and player as utils (for
 * code formatting
   * adapt string concats to template literals
   * alphabetize args
   * distribute functions to relevant class or move to utils
 * performance improvements
   * audit each function
+* separate Friendlies from NPCs?
+* all values based on HP? including negative values for friendlies?
+* merge looping arrays into one? https://codepen.io/rootbeercomics/pen/XWmEYeo?editors=0012example)

 FEATURES:
 * password menu!